The 2013 Herman Voaden Playwriting Competition

 Second Prize Winner Jessica Moss is an emerging Toronto writer/performer.
 "Next to Him" is her first full-length play.
 It was shortlisted for the Tarragon Theatre RBC Emerging Playwrights’ competition in 2012.
 Her one-woman show Modern Love was performed at the 2012 Next Stage Festival and her writing has also been presented at the Toronto Fringe and the Festival of Ideas and Creation.
 As a performer, she has appeared with Necessary Angel, Tarragon Theatre, the SummerWorks Festival, Sudbury Theatre Centre, and the National Arts Centre.

-In addition to the monetary award, through the auspices of the Thousand Islands Playhouse of Gananoque, Ontario, the two winning plays each receive a one-week workshop and public reading with a professional director and cast at Queen's University.
-Honourable Mentions receive short written critiques from the final judges.
+In addition to the monetary award, through the auspices of the Thousand Islands Playhouse of Gananoque, Ontario, the two winning plays each receive a weeklong workshop and public reading with a professional director and cast at Queen's University.
+The Honourable Mentions receive short written critiques from the final judges.